Dv1101/Asus_TUF_FX504_Hackintosh/README.md

 # Hackintosh Guide for **Asus FX504GE**
-**This guide it's updated to OpenCore 0.8.3 and tested on my main device with macOS High Sierra, Mojave, Catalina, Big Sur, and Monterrey.**
+**This guide it's updated to OpenCore 0.8.6 and tested on my main device with macOS High Sierra, Mojave, Catalina, Big Sur, Monterrey and Ventura.**

 <!-- START shields -->
 <div>